Oriental studies at the Academic High School

 This text is licensed under a Creative Commons Attribution - Non commercial - No Derivatives 4.0 International License.
 As long as the work is unedited and you give appropriate credit according to the Recommended Citation, you may reuse and redistribute the material in any medium or format for non-commercial purposes.

-Achim Rohde, Dr. phil., born 1969, is scientific coordinator at the research network of the centre for Near- and Middle Eastern Studies at Phillips University Marburg.
+Achim Rohde, Dr. phil., born 1969, is scientific coordinator at the Academy for Islam in Science and Society at the Goethe-University Frankfurt.
 His focus of research: modern and contemporary history of the Near and Middle East, history of Orientalism in Germany.

 Achim Rohde, Hebrew Language Studies between Christian Theology and the Enlightenment.
 The Academic High School in Hamburg (translated by Richard S. Levy), in: Key Documents of German-Jewish History, October 19, 2017. <https://dx.doi.org/10.23691/jgo:article-52.en.v1> [April 01, 2023].